noverde/challenge_data_eng/README.md

   ```

 3)	Thinking about our entire client portfolio, what is the real distribution between contracts with different terms and rates?
-  > Note: The distribution are given by the amount of contracts (loans) per duration and tax rate
+  > Note: The distribution are given by the amount of contracts (loans) per duration and tax rate.

   Result Example:
   ```